thariq-shanavas/Mycroft-FaceRecog/README.md

 Demo: https://www.youtube.com/watch?v=KHHCviwfhes

 The software greets me by the name the first time it sees me in the morning, and gives me weather updates.
-Another similar greeting when it sees me the first time in the evening.
+Another similar greeting in the evening.
 The code activates at most two times a day.

 # Hardware
 * Slightly overclocked Raspberry Pi 3b ($35)